 The Criminal Law Division is headed by an Executive Deputy Attorney General (EDAG), who is the Director and has overall responsibility for ensuring that the functions of the Division are properly administered.
 The Criminal Division EDAG reports to the Attorney General and the First Deputy Attorney General.
 The Director of the Criminal Division is responsible for keeping members of the Executive Office advised of all non-routine or sensitive matters.

 The Criminal Law Division has Regional Offices located throughout the Commonwealth to carry out its functions.
 In addition, the Grand Jury offices are in Harrisburg, Pittsburgh and Norristown.
-The attorneys in the criminal division are organized into nine sections with a Chief Deputy Attorney General (CDAG) in charge of each section.
+The attorneys in the criminal division are organized into thirteen sections with a Chief Deputy Attorney General (CDAG) in charge of each section.
 Each CDAG reports to the Criminal Division EDAG.

 - Asset Forfeiture and Money Laundering